 Deloitte has audited the Issuer's consolidated financial statements for the years ended 31.12.
-2020 and 2019 and reviewed the Issuer's condensed interim consolidated financial statements for the six months ended 30.6.2020 and 2019.
+2022 and 2021 and reviewed the Issuer's condensed interim consolidated financial statements for the six months ended 30.6.2023 and 2022.
 No other information in this Prospectus has been audited.

-The Issuer confirms that no significant change in the financial or trading position of the Issuer has occurred since the end of the last financial period nor has there been any material adverse change in the prospects of the Issuer since the date of its last published audited financial statements, but advises that the outlook remains uncertain due to the ongoing impact of Covid19.
-Further, except as disclosed in chapter 2.2.11 Legal Risk the Issuer's Board of Directors and Executive Management are not aware of any governmental, legal or arbitration proceedings, during the twelve months preceding the date of this Base Prospectus, which may have, or have had in the recent past, significant effects on the Issuer's and/or the Issuer's financial position or profitability.
+The Issuer confirms that no significant change in the financial or trading position of the Issuer has occurred since the end of the last financial period at 30.06.2023 nor has there been any material adverse change in the prospects of the Issuer since the date of its last published audited financial statements.
+At the same time the issuer announced the completion of the sale of IS UK on 27 September 2023, it was announced that the negative impact of IS UK on Iceland Seafood's income statement and equity during 2023 is estimated £15.5m, including transaction costs.
+Completion accounts in relation to the sale will be completed based on September interim accounts and completion adjustment will be made in October based on these accounts.

+Q4 is a key trading period for Iceland Seafood, with Christmas sales of smoked salmon, the summer production season for Argentinean shrimp starting in November and seasonal peak in cod sales at IS Iberica in October and November.
+The Issuer announced a revised outlook range for Normalised Profit Before Tax (PBT) of $\notin$ 2.0-5.0m for 2023 in August, with the higher end of the range assuming that economic conditions will improve in the second half of the year, leading to improved sales and margins.
+Further, except as disclosed in chapter 2.2.11 Legal Risk the Issuer's Board of Directors and Executive Management are not aware of any governmental, legal or arbitration proceedings, during the twelve months preceding the date of this Base

+Prospectus, which may have, or have had in the recent past, significant effects on the Issuer's and/or the Issuer's financial position or profitability.